-12. Structural Budget Issues
+13. Structural Budget Issues

-- 12.1 The Council was already facing significant financial challenges prior to the issuance of the Section 114 notices.
+The Council was already facing significant financial challenges prior to the issuance of the Section 114 notices.
 On 25th July 2023, Cabinet was advised of a forecast General Fund overspend against budget of £87.4m for the 2023/24 financial year (excluding costs being incurred to fix the Oracle system).
-The forecast for 2024/25 also showed an additional budget gap of £77.5m, making this £164.8m cumulative across the two years (against the forecasts included within the 2023/24 Financial Plan). - 12.2 Since then, a significant review of the Council's base budgets has been carried out that identified some significant structural issues.
-This included a review of potential budget pressures and the key assumptions underpinning the 2023/24 budget and the forecasts that were used for 2024/25. - 12.3 The budget for the 2024/25 financial year was subject to a significant amount of due diligence.
+The forecast for 2024/25 also showed an additional budget gap of £77.5m, making this £164.8m cumulative across the two years (against the forecasts included within the 2023/24 Financial Plan).

+- 13.2 Since then, a significant review of the Council's base budgets has been carried out that identified some significant structural issues.
+This included a review of potential budget pressures and the key assumptions underpinning the 2023/24 budget and the forecasts that were used for 2024/25. - 13.3 The budget for the 2024/25 financial year was subject to a significant amount of due diligence.
 This included a full review ("re-basing") of the key assumptions that the budget for the 2023/24 financial year and previous forecasts for the 2024/25 financial year were based upon, including: - Reviewing demand pressures across all Directorates; - Reviewing and updating the inflation forecasts for pay, contracts and general price inflation; - Writing-off the entirety of the 2023/24 savings programme that was agreed by Council on the 28 February 2023 as part of its 2023/24 Financial Plan based on under-delivery and the absence of meaningful delivery plans.
 This has been replaced by a significant new savings programme, as laid out in the budget report to Cabinet and Full Council; and, - Adopting a root and branch review of proposed contributions to and from reserves, as well as a review of the Council's Reserves & Balances Policy.

-13. Reserves and Balances Position
+14. Reserves and Balances Position

-- 13.1 The Council's General Fund has overspent for the 2022/23 financial year and is facing a further overspend for the 2023/24 financial year. - 13.2 When the impact of these budget overspends is combined with the potential Equal Pay liabilities, the Council faced a negative reserves position in the region of £680m.
+- 14.1 The Council's General Fund has overspent for the 2022/23 financial year and is facing a further overspend for the 2023/24 financial year. - When the impact of these budget overspends is combined with the potential Equal Pay liabilities, the Council faced a negative reserves position in the region of £680m.

-14. Waste Collection
+15. Waste Service

-14.1 Waste Collection has experienced poor service delivery, challenging industrial relations and poor financial controls over several years.
-These issues are being addressed in 2024/25 by the Waste Transformation Programme, which is an integral part of the IRP and has its reporting and governance arrangements consistent with the IRP - i.e. via monthly reporting at the Waste Programme Board and the City Operations Transformation Board, supported by detailed governance arrangements within the programme itself.
+- 15.1 Waste Collection has experienced poor service delivery, challenging industrial relations and poor financial controls over several years.
+These issues are now being addressed by the Waste Transformation Programme, which is an integral part of the IRP and has its reporting and governance arrangements consistent with the IRP i.e. via monthly reporting at the Waste Programme Board and the City Operations Transformation Board, supported by detailed governance arrangements within the programme itself.
+This Waste Transformation Programme will continue in 2024/25. - This ongoing transformation includes a fundamental redesign of the service, connected to the delivery of budget savings, to remove historical inefficiencies, alongside the planned introduction of new technology and replacement fleet.
+An interim management team has assembled to lead this change programme.